Run code in Swift Playgrounds on Mac

 If your code doesn’t run

-If your code doesn’t run, a colored dot appears next to the line of code with an issue.
+If your code doesn’t run in Swift Playgrounds on your Mac, a colored dot appears next to the line of code that has an issue.

 Click the dot to see an explanation of the issue and any suggestions for how to fix it.

 To reset your playground after entering and running code, see Reset a playground.